PerMedCoE/observatory_benchmark/README.md

 Interestingly, from Figure 2.1.2.h, we can see that the slopes from each tool are different.
 This may be caused by the different models of cell cycle or mechanics among tools and/or by a different growth dynamic in the first 14 days of simulation.

-2. Spheroid without diffusion
+1. Spheroid without diffusion

 With this use case we aimed at simulating a hanging drop experiment growing on a volume of collagen.
 Again, this use case gathered functions that we had tested in different unit tests as the cell cycle, mechanics and diffusion ones in a different, more complex setup.

-As an objective, we set to simulate experimental results from a 1986 work (Freyer and Sutherland, 1986) also reported in other works (Drasdo and Hoehme, 2005; Hoehme and Drasdo, 2010) and available here ([https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/use_case_spheroid_diff](https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/use_case_spheroid_diff)).
+As an objective, we set to simulate experimental results from a 1986 work (Freyer and Sutherland, 1986) also reported in other works (Drasdo and Hoehme, 2005; Hoehme and Drasdo, 2010) and available [here](https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/use_case_spheroid_diff).

 This was also the use case that was closest to the one used in the preliminary benchmark presented in D3.3, where we aimed at using Chaste, PhysiCell and Timothy to simulate the growth of a cell population in the shape of a spheroid and its response to the presence of oxygen for two hours of walltime.
 Cells would grow until reaching a threshold level where oxygen could not get in the middle of the spheroid, causing cell death.